Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: How to Find It?

 \section{Optimal Bailout: How to Find It?}

-In this section, we introduce both the principle of our PGO method and the cases we need to deal with so that we can use the PGO method to solve those cases in the next section.
+In this section, we introduce the principles behind our PGO method and outline the cases that we aim to address, enabling us to apply the PGO method to solve these cases in the next section.